Lizelle Bisschoff

 Lizelle Bisschoff is a South African film theorist, academic, curator and the founder of the Africa in Motion (AiM) film festival in Scotland which showcases African cinema.

 Biography

 Bisschoff was born in South Africa.

 She studied at the University of Johannesburg then moved to the United Kingdom to study a masters degree at the University of Edinburgh.
 She holds a PhD from the University of Stirling.
 She works as a Professor in Film Studies at the University of Glasgow.

-In 2006, Bisschoff founded and directed he annual Africa in Motion (AiM) film festival in Scotland.
+In 2006, Bisschoff founded and directed the annual Africa in Motion (AiM) film festival in Scotland.
 It is the United Kingdom's largest African film festival, has screened over 500 African films and takes place in both Glasgow and Edinburgh towards the end of October each year.
 AiM gained charitable status in 2012 and is now run as a not-for-profit organisation and governed by a formally appointed Board of Trustees.